OlivierSohn/gpgpu-experiments/README.md

 This is a project to experiment [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) using [OpenCL](https://fr.wikipedia.org/wiki/OpenCL).

 Editing the [main.cpp](main.cpp) file will let you switch between the different examples.
-Also, you will need to edit the hardcoded paths to `*.cl` files to match the location of your files on your harddrive.

-The code of the first example comes from [this excellent tutorial](https://www.eriksmistad.no/getting-started-with-opencl-and-gpu-computing/).
+The code of the first example is a slightly modified version of [this excellent tutorial](https://www.eriksmistad.no/getting-started-with-opencl-and-gpu-computing/).

 # Why?